cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 At its simplest, a test in Cairo is a function that’s annotated with the `#[test]` attribute.
 Attributes are metadata about pieces of Cairo code; one example is the `#[derive()]` attribute we used with structs in [Chapter 5](ch05-01-defining-and-instantiating-structs.md).
 To change a function into a test function, add `#[test]` on the line before `fn`.
 When you run your tests with the `scarb test` command, Scarb runs Cairo's test runner binary that runs the annotated functions and reports on whether each test function passes or fails.

-Let's create a new project called _adder_ using Scarb with the command `scarb new adder`:
+Let’s create a new project called _adder_ using Scarb with the command `scarb new adder`:

 ```shell
 adder